 - Make noise as you move through wooded areas.
 Talk loudly, ring a bell or whistle if necessary.

 - Most deer hunting occurs in the early morning hours and late afternoon/evening.
-In the early morning and late afternoons, carry a flashlight.
+Carry a flashlight.
 Do not get caught walking at dusk or dawn in a wooded or open area without a light.
 This is the time of day that most accidents happen.
 Hunters struggle to see so let them know you are there.

 - Never confront an armed hunter in the woods, especially a trespasser.
 Hunters often go to the same areas and some do not even know properties have been sold or are being developed.
 Avoid the confrontation.
 Back out and call your local law enforcement agency.